Kingxukai/linux/Documentation/usb/usb-serial.rst

   Single port DB-9/PS-2 serial adapter from Belkin with firmware by eTEK Labs.
-  The Peracom single port serial adapter also works with this driver, as well as the GoHubs adapter.
+  The Peracom single port serial adapter also works with this driver, as well as the woke GoHubs adapter.

   Current status: